joshwyatt/classes/markdown/subclassing.md

 # Subclassing

+## Objectives

+By the time you complete this section you should be able to:

+- Create a subclass constructor function with access to superclass methods
+- Create subclass instance specific properties and methods

 ## Code Reuse with Superclasses and Subclasses

 Continuing on the topic of code reuse, a common scenario is to want to create a class constructor function that will return instances very much like instances returned by an already existing class constructor with but with some additional or modified functionality.
 Here's a simplified of the `Person` constructor function from the last section: